Configurable endpoints - Amazon IoT Core

 Configurable endpoints

-With Amazon IoT Core, you can configure and manage the behaviors of your data endpoints by using domain configurations.
-With domain configurations, you can generate multiple Amazon IoT Core data endpoints, customize data endpoints with your own fully qualified domain names (FQDN) and associated server certificates, and also associate a custom authorizer.
+In Amazon IoT Core, you can use domain configurations to configure and manage the behaviors of your data endpoints.
+With domain configurations, you can generate multiple Amazon IoT Core data endpoints, customize these data endpoints with your own fully qualified domain names (FQDN) and associated server certificates, and also associate a custom authorizer.
 For more information, see Custom authentication and authorization.

 Note